UNINETTSigma2/documentation/training/events/2023-introduction-to-fortran-series.md

 conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#code-of-conduct-detailed-view).
 If you believe someone is violating the Code of Conduct, we ask that you report it to [the training team](mailto:training@nris.no).

+## Contact us

+You can always contact us by sending an email to [support@nris.no](mailto:support@nris.no).
+If you want to receive further information about training events, and other announcements about IT resources and services for researchers, there are a couple of information channels you can subscribe to:
+- users at University of Bergen and affiliated institutes: [register to hpcnews@uib.no](https://mailman.uib.no/listinfo/hpcnews).
+- users of Sigma2 services: [subscribe to Sigma2's newsletter](https://sigma2.us13.list-manage.com/subscribe?u=4fd109ad79a5dca6dde7e4997&id=59b164c7b6).